christopheradams/elixir_style_guide/README.md

 * <a name="parentheses-and-functions-with-zero-arity"></a>
   Use parentheses for calls to functions with zero arity, so they can be distinguished from variables.
+  Starting in Elixir 1.4, the compiler will warn you about locations where this ambiguity exists.
   <sup>[[link](#parentheses-and-functions-with-zero-arity)]</sup>

   ```elixir